hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

   * **(optional)** minTokensToSell (string): the smallest amount of tokens you’re willing to sell in a single order.
 The market maker bot will not place sell orders for less than this amount.
   * **(optional)** priceIncrement (string): the amount you want to increase/decrease the price by when placing new orders, in SWAP.HIVE or STEEMP.
 For example, if priceIncrement is 0.001 and the top-of-the-book buy price is 5.2, the bot will place a buy order for you at 5.201.
 Likewise if the top-of-the-book sell price is 5.5, the bot will place a sell order for you at 5.499.
   * **(optional)** minSpread (string): the minimum spread you desire to maintain between top-of-the-book bid and ask prices, in SWAP.HIVE or STEEMP.
 If the current spread is less than this amount, the market maker bot will not place orders.
+  * **(optional)** maxDistFromNext (string): the maximum allowed price difference between top-of-the-book price and the next level of order depth.
+If the price "gap" between orders is larger than this amount, and your account currently has the top-of-the-book price, your order will be canceled and replaced lower down on the next tick.
+Otherwise, if your account *does not* have the top-of-the-book price, the top-of-the-book order will be ignored for the purpose of determining where to place new orders.
+For example, if priceIncrement is 0.001, maxDistFromNext is 0.01, top-of-the-book buy price is 5.2, and the next buy price lower down is 5.1, then the bot will place a buy order for you at 5.101.
+  * **(optional)** ignoreOrderQtyLt (string): ignore orders with token quantity less than or equal to this size, for the purpose of determining where to place new orders.
+For example, if ignoreOrderQtyLt is 10 and the first 3 orders on the order book all have quantity 8, but the 4th order down has quantity 12, then the 4th order will be considered top-of-the-book by the market maker.

   If any optional parameters are not specified, then sensible defaults will be set as follows: